center-for-threat-informed-defense/attack-flow/docs/ceo_scenario.md

 Key Facts:

-* Company: Horoscope.com
+* Company: Horoscope.example.com
 * Revenue: $10m monthly recurring revenue (MRR)
 * Environment: Production Linux servers in Azure Cloud Environment

 *The CEO hears about Tesla breach on MSNBC, asks, “can that happen to us?”*

-This scenario adopts the perspective of the cybersecurity practitioners who must research the Tesla breach, reason about the same sort of techniqew being carried out against Horoscope.com, and present strategic advice to the CEO.
+This scenario adopts the perspective of the cybersecurity practitioners who must research the Tesla breach, reason about the same sort of technique being carried out against Horoscope, and present strategic advice to the CEO.

 ## Attack Overview